 In his book, The Heart of the Soul: Emotional Awareness Gary Zukav says, “All choices make perfect consequences.”
 He posits that energy can only leave the body in one of two ways: as fear and doubt or love and trust.
 As suggested by many popular philosophies, when a person exudes fear and doubt it produces one experience and, when a person puts out energy in the form of love and trust, it creates a different experience.

 According to Zukav, when energy leaves the center as fear and doubt, the result is always painful and the experience produces emotions such as anger, jealousy, grief, and vengefulness.
 When energy leaves a center in love and trust, the result is experiences that produce gratitude, contentment, and joy.
 Having painful emotions is always a signal to a person that they are releasing energy as fear and doubt.
 Energy is released by thinking, speaking, and acting.

 According to Zukav, a person becomes an authentically empowered individual when they have learned to release energy as love and trust.
 I would add that this is a person who has learned to control their mind and to choose their words and actions consciously in order to do so.
 He writes:

+You can learn to calm your brain and amygdala.
 I have gone from fearing the future in a very unhappy existence which I wanted to exit so much so that I made a serious attempt to kill myself to a bold curiosity about the future and a sense of trust in myself and the universe knowing that everything will be OK — good even.
-Not because life will be full of sparkles and rainbows and unicorns, but because, whatever happens, I will intentionally choose my perspective and choose to come from a place of gratitude and love.
+Not because life will be full of sparkles and rainbows and unicorns, but because, whatever happens, I will intentionally choose my perspective and guide my mind to have the perspective of gratitude and optimism.